Sachinxmpl/Prisma_Postgres_Todoapp/prisma.md

 - abstraction that lests you filp the database , prisma orm can be used with mongoDB , mysql etc.
 - type safety and ease of autocompletion

+### Some 4 pitch words of prisma
+1 Database migration